Loading...

 • Swelling in the legs, ankles, and feet

-Consult your primary care provider (PCP) if you experience any of these symptoms, Dr. Kalolwala says.
-A PCP can refer you to a specialist if necessary.
+Consult your primary care provider if you experience any of these symptoms, Kalolwala says.
+Your doctor can refer you to a specialist if necessary.

-• A high-protein diet or creatine supplements Creatine is broken down into creatinine.
-Therefore, high amounts of creatine-rich foods (protein sources such as meat and fish) or creatine supplements can lead to high levels of blood creatinine, explains Bethany Keith, RDN, a registered dietitian-nutritionist at Renal Care 360° in Atlanta.
-This isn’t necessarily a problem — there’s no established upper limit (the maximum amount you should consume daily) for protein or creatine in healthy people, and doses of up to 25 grams (g) per day have been used safely in research studies.
+• High-Protein Diet Creatine is broken down into creatinine.
+Therefore, high amounts of creatine-rich foods (protein sources such as meat and fish) can lead to high levels of blood creatinine, says Bethany Keith, RDN, a registered dietitian-nutritionist at Renal Care 360 in Atlanta.

-• High muscle mass Because creatinine results from creatine breakdown during muscle synthesis, people with more muscle mass will naturally have higher creatinine levels in their blood, Zuquello says.
+• High Muscle Mass Because creatinine results from creatine breakdown during muscle metabolism, people with more muscle mass will naturally have higher creatinine levels in their blood, Zuquello says.

 • Stop smoking.

-Keith says no treatment is necessary if high creatinine levels are caused by eating a high-protein diet or taking creatine supplements, and there’s no evidence of kidney disease.
+Keith says that no treatment is necessary if high creatinine levels are caused by high muscle mass or by eating a high-protein diet or taking creatine supplements, though your doctor may first want to confirm that there’s no evidence that you have kidney disease.

 ©2025 sitename.com All rights reserved